 Five years later, we did it again.

-Our family and friends really thought we had lost it.
+Our family and friends really thought we’d lost it.

-What was meant to be a 12-18 month creative sabbatical turned into seven years (and still going) of exploring and sharing stories from this big, beautiful world of ours through our blog and social media channels.
+What was meant to be a 12-18 month creative sabbatical turned into seven years (and still going) of exploring and sharing stories from this big, beautiful world of ours through our blog and social media channels, and on stage at conferences and events.

-Our goal at Uncornered Market is not just to inspire, but to help others build a story-filled life, whether that may take them around the block…or around the world.
+Our goal at Uncornered Market is not just to inspire, but to help others build a story-filled life, whether that life takes them around the block…or around the world.

 Dan and Audrey: Driven by curiosity, guided by respect